-If you make a valid binding nomination, the trustee must pay the death benefit to those you nominate.
+If you make a valid binding nomination, the trustee of the CSRF must pay the death benefit to those you nominate.
 A binding nomination gives you greater certainty than a non-binding nomination about who will receive your benefit when you die.